hyperledger-archives/iroha-api/source/includes/_queries.md

 When an information about transaction per user who is using certain asset is needed, `GetAccountAssetTransactions` query is sent.

-Given this Query, in successful case Iroha returns `TransactionsResponse`, which is a collection of transactions.
+Given this Query, in successful case, Iroha returns `TransactionsResponse`, which is a collection of transactions.

 ### Structure